FAQs: Wye Elementary School Replacement

 Will the name of the school be changed because it’s located in Heritage Hills?

-- EIPS will be asking for input from Wye Elementary families and the community in spring 2018 to determine if there is interest in possibly renaming the school.
+- EIPS will be asking for input from Wye Elementary families and the community in fall 2018 to determine if there is interest in possibly renaming the school.

 How many Wye Elementary students live in the Heritage Hills area?